 A large number of dance academies offer lessons to locals and visitors alike.

-At night, hitting the city's salsa clubs to practice what you learned in class definitely ranks among the top things to do in Colombia.
+At night, hitting the city's salsa clubs and dance floors to practice what you learned in class ranks among Colombia's top things to do.

 6. Trek to Ciudad Perdida